Mannuronate reductase

-The 3 substrates of this enzyme are D-mannonate, NAD^{+}, and NADP^{+}, whereas its 4 products are D-mannuronate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are D-mannonic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are D-mannuronic acid (shown in open-chain form), reduced NADH, and a proton.
+The enzyme can also use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is D-mannonate:NAD(P)+ 6-oxidoreductase.
 Other names in common use include mannonate dehydrogenase, mannonate (nicotinamide adenine dinucleotide, (phosphate))dehydrogenase, mannonate dehydrogenase, mannuronate reductase, mannonate dehydrogenase (NAD(P)+), D-mannonate:nicotinamide adenine dinucleotide (phosphate, and oxidoreductase (D-mannuronate-forming)).